rydmike/rydmike.github.io/colorscheme.md

 ## FlexColorScheme

 **FlexColorScheme** can help you make beautiful color scheme based Flutter themes, using optional color branded surfaces.
-The created themes are based on the same concept as Flutter's `ColorScheme` based themes, but with a few interesting twists and additional features.
+The created themes are based on the same concept as Flutter's **ColorScheme** based themes, but with a few interesting twists and additional features.

 **FlexColorScheme** is available on **pub.dev** as a [**Flutter package**](https://pub.dev/packages/flex_color_scheme).

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>

 ### Background

+When you make and design Flutter applications you should base the colors your application use on a light theme mode ColorScheme and a dark theme mode ColorScheme.
+Then make your light and dark ThemeData from these color schemes, and in your MaterialApp use these themes for the light and dark mode.
+This gives you an application that uses the defined color scheme on the built-in Material UI Widgets, well on most of them anyway.

+Your custom theme's and custom widgets should also use these colors via the color scheme colors in the ThemeData, so that your app gets a consistent design, that animates theme color changes, and can be easily maintained when you need to change the look of your application.

 FlexColorScheme was born when I was trying to make pretty themes for the [Flexfold](flexfold) demo app and from some other real projects as well.
-I wanted a way to make it easier to make pretty color branded themes that also work well for web and desktop apps.
+I needed a way to make it easier to make pretty color branded themes, that work well for web and desktop apps.

-I also wanted to fix some theming gaps in Flutter's default ColorScheme based themes that I found myself fixing in pretty much every app.
-I also wanted to make it easy to build and support interactive in app theming, which actually is pretty easy to do already with the basic SDK, but FlexColorScheme makes it even easier.
+I also wanted to address ColorScheme based theming gaps in Flutter's default ColorScheme based ThemeData creation, that I found myself fixing in pretty much every app.
+Additionally, I wanted to make it easy to build and support interactive in application theming, which actually is pretty easy to do already with the basic SDK, but FlexColorScheme makes it even easier to switch among many themes, and vary a few other custom theme preference settings as well.

 ### Live Web Versions of the FlexColorScheme Examples